 Here is a website where we bought our latest, but a search for falafel will get you others as well.

-One of our favorite food vloggers, Mark Wiens, made this video in Jordan.
-The first food he tries is falafel but also goes to several restaurants.
-He makes you taste what he tastes by his descriptions and facial expressions.
+The vlog below should be linked to our blog on “Levantine Cuisine,”the blog posted before this one.
+It’s produced by our favorite food traveler, Mark Wiens.
+The first food he tries is falafe,l but he also goes to several restaurants.
+And makes you taste what he tastes by his descriptions and facial expressions.

 Husbands, don’t miss out on this experience.
 You’ll be glad to be of service to your wife because she will need you to carry the great bargains she finds.
 It’s a great feeling to be useful.

 The crowd is friendly.
 No concerns here.
 You’ll be glad you came.

 It was late November and early December when we visited Aqaba.
 Even during the day, there was no need for us to wear more than a light jacket, and sometimes even that had to come off.